Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Introduction

 Trajectory simulation for entry, descent, and landing (EDL) is a cornerstone capability for the National Aeronautics and Space Administration's (NASA's) design of space missions.
 Accurately and precisely predicting the characteristics and risks associated with a trajectory thus has a huge significance for the agency.
 For example, NASA aims to deliver several payloads to Mars within a target landing radius of 50 meters \cite{toups2015pioneering} in order to safely coordinate multiple landings in support of a single mission.
 This aggressive target is currently orders of magnitude more precise than the current state-of-the-art \cite{dwyer2017entry}.
 Achieving such precision is complicated by numerous sources of uncertainty, including atmospheric variability, navigation errors, and modeling approximations, all of which contribute to landing dispersions when propagated through trajectory simulation models.
 Consequently, advancements in uncertainty propagation methods is one key avenue for improving EDL performance in support of future missions.

 Multifidelity uncertainty propagation has been shown to enable more precise and efficient estimates of a trajectory's quantities of interest (QoIs) \cite{warner_multi-model_2021} when compared to the standard Monte Carlo (MC) approach.
 Multifidelity uncertainty propagation techniques leverage low-fidelity models (fast but biased) to deliver efficient statistical estimates of a high-fidelity model's (slow but accurate) QoIs.
 Multifidelity uncertainty propagation started, in the sampling context, with Heinrich~\cite{Heinrich2001} and Giles~\cite{Giles2008} who pioneered the use of coarser approximations for the solution of stochastic integral equations and stochastic differential equations, respectively.
 Building upon these seminal contributions, a large multi-level MC (MLMC) literature developed, see Giles' review paper~\cite{giles2015multilevel}.
-Several other related approaches were later proposed over the last decade, including multi-index MC~\cite{HajiAli2015,HajiAli2016}, multi-fidelity MC (MFMC)~\cite{Ng2014,peherstorfer2016optimal,Peherstorfer2018}, multi-level control variate MC approaches~\cite{Nobile2015,Fairbanks2017,Geraci2017} and, most recently, Approximate Control Variate (ACV)~\cite{gorodetsky2020generalized,BOMARITO2022110882,gorodetsky2024grouped} approaches and multi-level best linear unbiased estimators (MLBLUE)~\cite{schaden2020multilevel,Schaden2021}.
-Despite differences in the construction of the classes of multi-fidelity estimators described above, virtually all of them rely on low-fidelity models directly derived from the high-fidelity model.
+Several other related approaches were later proposed over the last decade, including multi-index MC~\cite{HajiAli2015,HajiAli2016}, multifidelity MC (MFMC)~\cite{Ng2014,peherstorfer2016optimal,Peherstorfer2018}, multi-level control variate MC approaches~\cite{Nobile2015,Fairbanks2017,Geraci2017} and, most recently, Approximate Control Variate (ACV)~\cite{gorodetsky2020generalized,BOMARITO2022110882,gorodetsky2024grouped} approaches and multi-level best linear unbiased estimators (MLBLUE)~\cite{schaden2020multilevel,Schaden2021}.
+Despite differences in the construction of the classes of multifidelity estimators described above, virtually all of them rely on low-fidelity models directly derived from the high-fidelity model.
 For example, it is customary to use less accurate time integration, grid coarsening, and/or introduction of simplified physics.
 As such, low-fidelity models typically have hyperparameters that can affect both their accuracy and computational cost.
-The selection of these hyperparameters play an important part in efficiency and precision of multifidelity estimates \cite{bomarito_improving_2022, thompson_strategies_2023}.
-Low-fidelity model tuning (optimal selection of hyperparameters) is thus an important step to multifidelity uncertainty propagation\footnote{An alternative approach to achieving similar goals is to rely on the construction of shared low-dimensional spaces to augment the correlation among low- and high-fidelity models through a mapping of the input spaces, see ~\cite{Geraci2018,Geraci2018b,Zeng2023,zanoni2024} for more details.}.
+The selection of these hyperparameters directly impacts the efficiency and precision of multifidelity estimators, making low-fidelity model tuning (i.e., the automated selection of optimal hyperparameters) an important avenue of research\footnote{An alternative (and possibly complementary) approach to achieving similar goals is to rely on the construction of shared low-dimensional spaces to augment the correlation among low- and high-fidelity models through a mapping of the input spaces, see ~\cite{Geraci2018,Geraci2018b,Zeng2023,Zeng2025,zanoni2024,Zanoni2025} for more details.}.